-Your Spokesperson in Newry &Armagh is: Jackie Coade
+Your Representative in Newry & Armagh is Jackie Coade

 Having always taken a keen interest in Politics in NI Jackie studied Politics and Education in Edinburgh and NI.
 She holds a Bachelor Degree in Education with English, Early Years and Special Educational Needs.